If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How Wide Is a Washer And Dryer?
+How Wide Is a Washer and Dryer?

 Washing Machine Sizes Chart

-Type Compact Full-Size Mega-Capacity
+Type Compact Full-Size (Standard) Mega-Capacity

 Width 24 inches 27 inches 28-30 inches

-Height 34 inches 35-39 inches 40-42 inches
+Height 34 inches 38-39 inches 40-42 inches

-Depth (with the door closed) 24 inches 28-34 inches 32-34 inches
+Depth (Unit Only) 24 inches 30-34 inches 32-34 inches

-Depth (with the door open) 42-44 inches 50-57 inches 55-56 inches
+Depth (Door Open) 42-44 inches 50-57 inches 55-56 inches

-Standard Washer and Dryer Sizes
+Common Washer and Dryer Dimensions by Type

-• Compact: 24 inches wide, 34 inches high, and 24 inches deep (with the door closed).
+• Compact Washers: Perfect for apartments, these are 24 inches wide, 34 inches high, and 24 inches deep.
+They fit standard counter heights easily.

 Other Size Considerations